BestTimesToVisit.com Logo

 money

 The Saudi Riyal (SAR) is the local currency.
-ATMs are widely available, but it's a good idea to have some cash on hand for smaller purchases, especially in souks (markets) where card payments might not always be accepted.
-Many places will accept international cards, but it's always good to have a backup.
+ATMs are widely available, but it's always a good idea to have some cash on hand for smaller purchases, especially in souks (markets).
+Credit cards are accepted in larger establishments, but not everywhere.

 food